-The cookies on our website perform a variety of different functions.
+The cookies on our website enable a variety of different functions.
 The main types of cookies we use are:

 1. Essential cookies

 Some cookies are essential for the operation of our website.
-For example, some cookies allow us to identify authenticated users to ensure they can access the member-only pages, or maintaining a logged-in session on our website.
-If you opts to disable these cookies, you will not be able to access all the content on the website.
+For example, some cookies allow us to identify authenticated users to ensure they can access the member-only pages, or maintain a logged-in session on our website.
+If you opt to disable these cookies, you will not be able to access all the content on the website.

 2. Performance cookies

 We use functionality cookies to remember your preferences.
 For example, cookies save you the trouble of typing in your username every time you access the site, and recall your customisation preferences, such as font-sizes.
 We use third party functionality cookies to allow us to provide a 'live chat' service on our website(s) which mean that we're able to better help our visitors when they need it.